 A Locomotive Adventure

-For this summer’s bike trip, we decided to take a train to the start point, and back from the endpoint.
+For this summer’s bike trip, we decided to go behind the Iron Curtain and bike along the Moldau River in the Czech Republic.
+Our plan was to take a train to the start point, and back from the endpoint.
 Doing so with a bicycle is challenging.
 The fastest trains, ICE, have very limited spaces, if at all.
 All our attempts at reserving a slot failed.
 That left us with using regional trains, the ones with the most stops.
 The route required 4 changes – at Würzburg, Nurenburg, Neumarkt, and Plattling, before finally arriving in Bayerisch Eisenstein.
 Four opportunities for German efficiency to break down.
 Four opportunities to fight our way into a train.
 We were soooo much looking forward to that 😉.
 For my American readers, let me describe the glamorous idea of traveling by train with a bike.

 Bikes are only accepted in designated wagons.
 They will have a bike logo next to the door.
 The first and last cars of longer trains will almost always accept bikes, along with some wagons in between.
 Its anyone’s guess as to how many, and where they will be when it arrives in the station.
 That means that the bikers will usually crowd together at the front and back of the platform, prepared to stampede into the car to secure a space.
 Latecomers will take their chances somewhere in between, hoping to get near a designated wagon.